Measuring developer productivity via humans

 • If you change any wording, you must do rigorous statistical tests.

-One way of thinking about survey design that we’ve found helpful to tech practitioners: think of the survey response process as an algorithm that takes place in the human mind.
+One way of thinking about survey design that we’ve found helpful to tech practitioners is to think of the survey response process as an algorithm in the human mind.

-When an individual is presented a survey question, a series of mental steps take place in order to arrive at a response.
-The model below is from the seminal 2012 book, The Psychology of Survey Response:
+When an individual is presented with a survey question, a series of mental steps take place to arrive at a response.
+The model below is from the seminal 2012 book The Psychology of Survey Response:

 Decomposing the survey response process and inspecting each step can help us refine our inputs to produce more accurate survey results.
-Developing good survey items requires rigorous design, testing, and analysis – just like the process of designing software!
+Developing good survey items requires rigorous design, testing, and analysis—just like designing software!

 Segment results by team and persona

-A common mistake made by organizational leaders is to focus on companywide results instead of data broken down by team and persona (e.g., role, tenure, seniority).
+A common mistake organizational leaders make is focusing on companywide results instead of data broken down by team and persona (e.g., role, tenure, seniority).
 As previously described, developer experience is highly contextual and can differ radically across teams or roles.
-Focusing only on aggregate results can lead to overlooking problems that affect small but important populations within the company, such as mobile developers.
+Focusing only on aggregate results can lead to overlooking problems affecting small but important company populations, such as mobile developers.

-We’ve been talking about qualitative metrics but free text comments are an extremely valuable form of qualitative data.
-Beyond describing the friction or workflow, developers will have many great ideas to improve their developer experience, the free text allows us to capture those, and identify who to follow up with.
-Free text comments can also surface areas that your survey did not cover, which could be added in the future.
+We’ve been discussing qualitative metrics, but free-text comments are an extremely valuable form of qualitative data.
+In addition to describing friction or workflow, developers often share great ideas to improve their experience.
+Free-text responses allow us to capture these insights and identify individuals to follow up with.
+They can also highlight areas your survey did not address, which could be included in future surveys.

 Compare results against benchmarks